changmw/chang-cantontese-input/foxpro/srh/mailing.list/readme.txt

 Department.

 Mr. Fung left the company for studying about theology.
-That's also why I was reruited as a replacement programmer in the MIS Team.
+That's also why I was recruited as a replacement programmer in the MIS Team.